-Support Culinary Grants
+Support Culinary Innovation

 The Austin Food & Wine Alliance Culinary Grant Program is the nation’s first program to provide funding that supports culinary innovation and contributes to the local community.

 Targeting your support to the Alliance’s Culinary Grant Program will directly impact our ability to empower our local community to bring the next big culinary innovative idea to life.

 Grants are awarded to support chefs, farmers, wine-, beer-, and spirit-makers, artisan producers, food-focused nonprofits, and educational groups.
 The grants align with the AFWA’s mission to foster education, awareness, and innovation in the Central Texas food and wine community.

 A $5,000 grant to be awarded to a woman-led business through The Gina Burchenal Grant, honoring AFWA president Gina Burchenal, a former Austin chef/caterer.
 Generously provided by Gina and her husband, Ken Burchenal.

 A $5,000 grant awarded to a small artisan business focusing on fresh, organic or local ingredients intended for retail distribution with an emphasis on quality and culinary innovation, sponsored by Whole Foods Market.

 The Premiere Events Community Grant is a $2,500 grant to a nonprofit organization or educationally focused project.

 The Jeff Conarko Grant for Sustainability is a $2,500 grant honoring beloved Austin business owner and healthy eating advocate, Jeff Conarko of Con’Olio Oils & Vinegars.
 The grant will be awarded to a business or organization with a commitment to sustainable and traceable practices.